QuyenTrCao/kuk-A-droid/README.md

 This project is absolutely OPEN.
 HRI is a multidisciplinary field, and kuk-A-droid makes no exception.
 Whatever your background, if you feel motivated by the project, you can contribute.

+We are looking for 3D graphics animator.
+Check full details [here][4].

-The project is currently looking for a community manager, to extent the project out of GitHub only and have a better chance to federate people around it.
+The project is also currently looking for a community manager, to extent the project out of GitHub only and have a better chance to federate people around it.

 ## Bugs and feature requests